avizmarlon/ibm-glossary-scrap/readme.md

 ### What does it do?

-Scraps all glossary words and their definitions from [IBM Glossary](http://www-01.ibm.com/software/globalization/terminology/) and organizes the data into a .txt file readable by OmegaT, this is becasue OmegaT reads a glossary text file following a simple format: words and their definitions must be separated by tabs (`\t`).
+Scraps all glossary words and their definitions from [IBM Glossary](http://www-01.ibm.com/software/globalization/terminology/) and organizes the data into a .txt file readable by OmegaT, this is because OmegaT reads a glossary text file following a simple format: words and their definitions must be separated by tabs (`\t`).